Kerry: August 2, 2019

 I wish I could say that everything went happily-ever-after from where this story began.
 It did for some—ME!!—but not all.
 Mom and Tom are going strong and Tom’s son James has set the date for getting married to his long-time girlfriend Jennie.
-They live in Brooklyn so I don’t see them as often as I’d like but I’m quite fond of her and the scuttlebutt is that she’s just about ready to get pregnant.
+They live in Brooklyn so I do not see them as often as I would like but I am quite fond of her and the scuttlebutt is that she’s just about ready to get pregnant.

 One additional point.
 Kate Nelson became a single woman yesterday.
 Her divorce in California became official.
 Suze and I took her out to dinner at a nice place on the Upper West Side to celebrate.
 She laughed at the button we got her saying